 Jim Haseloff, Department of Plant Sciences - has established bioengineering standards, genomic tools and high throughput methods for work with the model plant system Marchantia polymorpha.
 These include high resolution microscopy methods that allow live visualisation of gene expression and cell dynamics.
-Cambridge Director of the OpenPlant SBRC and Chair of the Synthetic Biology SRI.
+The combination of genetic tools and advanced imaging techniques in a simple plant testbed allows radical new approaches to understanding and engineering plant growth.
+He is Cambridge Director of the BBSRC-EPSRC OpenPlant Synthetic Biology Research Centre, Chair of the Synthetic Biology Strategic Research Initiative at the University of Cambridge and founder of Biomaker.

 Julian Hibberd, Department of Plant Sciences - works on the genetic basis of traits that underlie components of crop productivity, including study of the efficient C4 photosynthetic pathway.
 This has lead to work on the engineering of the pathway in rice, with potentially revolutionary implications for crop improvement.
 His lab uses an interdisciplinary approach that includes the use of molecular, physiological and bioinformatic techniques and adoption of Marchantia polymorpha as a simple testbed.